nowinfinity/documentation/instructions/bot-skype-for-business.md

 ```
 >This command registers an instance of our bot with a Skype for Business Online tenant.
 A Skype for Business Admin can replace the **_Uri_** parameter with a unique user account from their domain (eg. ni_assistant.bot@contoso.com)

-NOTE: A newly registered bot can take up to 8 hours to be discoverable by all users in the Skype for Business tenant.
+_NOTE_: A newly registered bot can take up to 8 hours to be discoverable by all users in the Skype for Business tenant.
 ***
 [//]: # (Resources: https://skypeappregistration.azurewebsites.net/bot/62516114-227c-436c-8e55-e7dcf50e7474 , https://msdn.microsoft.com/en-us/skype/Skype-For-Business-Bot-Framework/docs/overview)